twolfson/twolfson.com/README.md

 [Perceptual diffs]: http://www.youtube.com/watch?v=UMnZiTL0tUc

 ### Files
+- `CHANGELOG.md` - Record of changes that have happened on the server
 - `README.md` - Documentation for the project
 - `Gruntfile.js` - A [grunt][grunt] implementation for linting and minification.